 - The network is provided for students to conduct research and communicate with others.
 Independent access to network services is provided to students who agree to act in a considerate and responsible manner.
 Parent permission is required for all students.
-Access is a privilege... not a right. - Individual users of the district computer networks are responsible for their behavior and communications over those networks.
+Access is a privilege; not a right. - Individual users of the district computer networks are responsible for their behavior and communications over those networks.
 It is presumed that users will comply with district standards and will honor the agreements they have signed. - Network storage areas may be treated as school lockers.
-Network administrators may review files and communications to maintain system integrity and insure that the system is being used responsibly.

-- Users should not expect that files stored on district servers and hard drives will always be private. - During school, teachers will guide younger students toward appropriate materials.
-Outside of school, families bear the responsibility for computer guidance as they do with other information sources such as television, telephones, movies, radio, other electronic devices and other potentially offensive media. - Access to the district computer network will be limited to certain locations and may be used only during times established by school and network administrators.
+Network administrators may review files and communications to maintain system integrity and insure that the system is being used responsibly. - Users should not expect that files stored on district servers, hard drives or cloud based services will always be private.
+The Lake Shore CSD owns the DCS and all communications or transactions contained therein and DCS users should not and do not have an expectation of privacy when using the DCS.
+The District has the right to add, move, delete, view, monitor and/or use any data on the DCS. - During school, teachers will guide younger students toward appropriate materials.
+Outside of school, families bear the responsibility for computer guidance as they do with other information sources such as television, telephones, movies, radio and other potentially offensive media. - Access to the district computer network will be limited to certain locations and may be used only during times established by school and network administrators.

-The following are not permitted:

-- Sending or displaying offensive messages or pictures. - Using obscene language. - Harassing, insulting or attacking others. - Damaging computers, computer systems or computer networks. - Printing of media for purposes that are other than educationally based. - Violating copyright laws. - Using others' passwords - Trespassing in others' folders, works or files. - Intentionally wasting limited resources. - Employing the network for commercial purposes.
+- At no time inside or outside of school, unless they have permission, are students permitted to photograph, video, use the image, record the voice or use the recorded voice of a Lake Shore employee for any purpose.
+At no time inside school or attending a school function, unless they have permission, are students permitted to photograph, video, use the image, record the voice or use the recorded voice of another student for any purpose. - The following are not permitted: - Sending or displaying offensive messages or pictures. - Using obscene language. - Harassing, insulting or attacking others. - Damaging computers, computer systems or computer networks. - Printing of media for purposes that are other than educationally based. - Violating copyright laws. - Using others' passwords. - Trespassing in others' folders, work or files. - Intentionally wasting limited resources. - Employing the network for commercial purposes.